 The PHP Max Input Vars is the maximum number of variables your server can use for a single function.
 To work properly with a modern WordPress theme set this value to 3000.
-Lower values can create problems such lost data in your Theme Options, Widgets disappear etc.
+If the value is too low, you may experience problems such as lost data within your Theme Options and disappearing widgets.

 How to increase the PHP Max Input Vars